 Heart of Darkness by Joseph Conrad — A story about how Europeans treated the natives of Congo, Africans.
 Kurtz, a man who works for the company takes upon himself the unsaid role to civilize the native Africans, he tries to become their god.
 The natives are exploited for the advantage of the company and treated cruelly as slaves.
 The main thing that the writer wants to show through his story is that in European’s efforts to civilize and make the natives human, they forget that they themselves are turning barbaric by using force, manipulation, and cruel ways to rule over them.
 Despite even trying to understand the native culture and traditions, they were simply termed as exotic and viewed as people who need to be taught.
 Read More

 These were a few of the many great novels that were written by great people.
 One thing impressive about novels is that at the end of every story, you will realize you have learned something new or got to know more about the history of certain places.

-Last but not the least and definitely the most important thing is that for some people reading has become a source of joy or their daily dose of serotonin in their lives.
+Last but not least and definitely the most important thing is that for some people, reading has become a source of joy or their daily dose of serotonin in their lives.

 You can check Wikipedia for more details on English novels.

 - Getting Lost in a Great Story: Book Recommendations for Reluctant Readers

 - 9 Books We’ll Never Get to Read: Exploring the Unfinished Manuscripts of Literary Legends

 - Jeff Lindsay Biography & Books in Order | The Dexter Book Series

 - 10 Best Books to Overcome Fear and Anxiety

 - 35 Best Crime Novels Ever Written [Mystery & Crime Books]